robbiemcmullense/se-web-ui/src-core/readme.md

 ```

 This will run all `.e2e.ts` files in your project.
 If there are specific tests that you don't want to run, add these files to the `testPathIgnorePatterns` parameter in the `stencil.config.ts` file.

+#### Screenshot

+Running the `yarn e2e` will also run the screenshot compare tool.
+To open the `/src-core/screenshot/compare.html` file, you have to use firefox in an insecure mode:
+- Open firefox
+- Type in the search bar `about:config`
+- In the search config, enter `security.fileuri.strict_origin_policy`
+- Change the value to `false`

+**PS:** This action will set you firefox browser to insecure mode.
+Make sure you only use firefox for developement and only on trusted sources.
+Put the security back the config to `true` otherwise.